Health Insurance Requirements

 - A scanned copy of your complete policy, including coverage amounts, exclusions, and limitations in English using US dollars.

-- A scanned copy of your medical evacuation and repatriation coverage (if you have this coverage).
+- A scanned copy of your medical evacuation and repatriation coverage.

 Notification of acceptance or rejection of this request will be sent to your University email within seven business days.
 Late submissions will not be accepted.